AnanyaNavale/CS147-Theo/README.md

 > ⭐ **Voted Best Visual Design — CS 147 Fall 2025 Final Project Expo**

-> **Note:** The backend database for this prototype is currently inactive.
-The app may be explored but account creation and data saving are unavailable at this time.
-View the [full project website](https://web.stanford.edu/class/cs147/projects/EmpoweringLearnerswithAI/Theo/) for demos and process documentation.
+> **Note:** The backend database for this prototype is currently inactive – as a result, account creation is not available at this time.
+Please view the [full project website](https://web.stanford.edu/class/cs147/projects/EmpoweringLearnerswithAI/Theo/) for demos and process documentation.

 ---